jsonMartin/readwise-mirror/README.md

 - `category` would:
   - Be added if not present during the first sync
   - Be protected in future syncs

+### Standalone frontmatter Update

+The command "`Update all readwise note frontmatter`" Updates the frontmatter of existing Readwise notes in the workspace.
+The command downloads the current list of notes and iterates through each existing note, modifying the frontmatter as needed, and saves the changes.
+This is useful for batch updating metadata across all Readwise-imported notes when you only want to change the Frontmatter template.

+New Readwise documents will not be created or synced, those will be created during the next regular sync (Running this command will not update the last sync date).

 ## Special Considerations